astrolicious/studiocms/www/docs/src/content/docs/config-reference/dashboard.md

   order: 5
 ---

-`dashboardConfig` option let's customize the dashboard for the `studioCMS`.
+`dashboardConfig` option aloows you to customize the dashboard for the `studioCMS`.
 This is used to setup your dashboard data.

 ## Usage